Rio repeat proves London was no fluke, says Farah

 "It shows I didn't just fluke it in London, to do it again is incredible.
 I just want to see my kids and hang this medal around their necks."

-Even before a beaming Farah had finished his lap of honour holding aloft a British flag, the great and good of the country's track and field fraternity were heaping on the praise.
+Even before a beaming Farah had finished his lap of honor holding aloft a British flag, the great and good of the country's track and field fraternity were heaping on the praise.

 "Mo Farah, for services to athletics deserves to be Sir Mo Farah.
 He is, for me, the greatest British athlete," BBC pundit Brendan Foster, who won 10,000m bronze in 1976, said.